El Doce

-Canal 12 de Córdoba, better known as El Doce, is an Argentine over-the-air television station affiliated with El Trece that broadcasts from the city of Córdoba.
-The station can be seen in a large part of Córdoba Province and in part of Catamarca Province through repeater stations.
-It is mainly operated by Grupo Clarín through Artear.
+Channel 12 (commonly known as El Doce) is an Argentine free-to-air television station affiliated with El Trece and based in Córdoba.
+The station broadcasts throughout much of Córdoba Province, as well as parts of Catamarca Province and Santa Fe Province through a network of repeaters.
+It is primarily operated by Artear, a subsidiary of Clarín Group, through Telecor S.A.C.I.

 History

-The license started regular broadcasting on April 18, 1960, as LU1-H TV Canal 13 de Córdoba.
-It was founded by Telecor S.A.C.I. and was the first television station to be founded in the Argentine interior, the second overall nationwide and the first privately owned station in Argentina.
+The station began regular transmissions on 18 April 1960 as LU1-H TV Channel 13 Córdoba.
+It was founded by Telecor S.A.C.I. and became the first over-the-air television station in the interior of Argentina, the second television station in the country and the first privately owned station in Argentina.

-On October 10, 1963, by means of Decree 9088 (published on December 18), the National Executive Branch granted Telecor S.A.C.I. a move to transfer from channel 12 to channel 13 still on the VHF band; as an effect, its callsign was changed from LU1-H to LV 81 TV.
+On 10 October 1963, through Decree 9088, the National Executive Power authorized Telecor S.A.C.I. to move the station to channel 12 of the VHF band.
+Its call sign was consequently changed from LU1-H to LV 81 TV.

-On April 18, 1967, Canal 12 installed its first relay station, located atop La Rosilla Mountain.
-On August 3, 1970, after verifying that the repeater facilities function correctly, the National Radio and Television Authority authorized its regular operation.
+On 18 April 1967, Canal 12 installed its first repeater on the summit of Cerro La Rosilla.
+On 3 August 1970, after the repeater's facilities had been inspected and found to be operating correctly, the National Broadcasting and Television Authority authorized its regular operation.

-In 1971, the first live link with Buenos Aires was carried out when broadcasting the news service(Telenoche) from Canal 13.
+In 1971, the station established its first live link with Buenos Aires when it broadcast the news program Telenoche from El Trece.

-On April 1, 1980, Canal 12 started broadcasting color programming experimentally.
+On 1 April 1980, Canal 12 began experimental colour broadcasts.

-On November 12, 1982, through Decree 1207 (published on November 17), the National Executive Branch renewed the license granted to Channel 12.
+On 12 November 1982, through Decree 1207, published on 17 November, the National Executive Power renewed the license granted to Channel 12.

+Catamarca repeater dispute

-In November 1987, the then-governor of Catamarca Province, Vicente Saadi, ordered to take by force Channel 11, the repeater that Channel 12 had in the Sierra de Ancasti.
-The seizure occurred on the 12th of the same month; The repeater station was used to broadcast the programming of the public radio station Catamarca Televisora Color (CTC) at night.
-The intervention of the frequency caused a conflict between the provincial government and Telecor, licensee of Channel 12 of Córdoba.
-In 1989, CTC had ceased carrying its own programming.
-In 1990, the government of Catamarca (at the time under the management of Ramón Saadi) and Telecor sealed an agreement (which was ratified by means of Provincial Decree 2082/90) in which the former recognized the latter the usage of the channel 11 frequency and the facilities used to relay Canal 12's schedule.
-In addition, it was agreed that the province would bear the expenses caused by the litigation.
+In November 1987, the then governor of Catamarca Province, Vicente Saadi, ordered the forcible takeover of Channel 11, a repeater operated by Channel 12 in the Sierra de Ancasti.
+The takeover occurred on 12 November, and the repeater was used during the evening to broadcast programming from the provincial public station Catamarca Televisora Color (CTC).

+The intervention of the frequency resulted in a dispute between the provincial government and Telecor, the licensee of Channel 12.

+CTC ceased broadcasting programming in 1989.

+In 1990, the government of Catamarca, then headed by Ramón Saadi, and Telecor reached an agreement, ratified by Provincial Decree 2082/90, under which the province recognized Telecor's use of Channel 11 and the facilities used to retransmit Channel 12's signal.
+The province also agreed to assume the expenses resulting from the litigation.